 Creating a budget is the first step to financial wellness.
 It helps you gain a sense of control over your money, allowing you to track your spending and prioritize it.Here is how to set one up.

-1. Note your net income
+1. Note your net earnings

 Gross income refers to how much you make before deductions and taxes, while net income refers to the money you have earned after these have been accounted for.For budgeting purposes, you must focus on the latter.